bloxstreet/support/guides/punishment-guide.md

 This guide is intended for everyone.

 Below is a list of rules and the punishment that is given for breaking them.
 Some rules may only apply to staff, some may apply to everyone.
-If an action is in yellow text and a player violates the action, you should create a ticket.

 Some things to note:
 - Higher ranks may receive more severe punishments.